 Any drug products manufactured or distributed pursuant to FDA approvals are subject to pervasive and continuing regulation by the FDA, including, among other things, record-keeping requirements, reporting of adverse experiences with the drug, providing the FDA with updated safety and efficacy information, drug sampling and distribution requirements, complying with certain electronic records and signature requirements, and complying with FDA promotion and advertising requirements.
 The FDA strictly regulates labeling, advertising, promotion and other types of information on products that are placed on the market and imposes requirements and restrictions on drug manufacturers, such as those related to direct-to-consumer advertising, the prohibition on promoting products for uses or in patient populations that are not described in the product's approved labeling (known as "off-label use"), industry-sponsored scientific and educational activities, and promotional activities involving the Internet.
-Physicians may prescribe, in their independent professional medical judgment, legally available products for uses are the best treatment for many patients in varied circumstances.
+Physicians may prescribe, in their independent professional medical judgment, legally available products for uses that are not described in the product's labeling and that differ from those tested by us and approved by the FDA.
+Physicians may believe that such off-label uses are the best treatment for many patients in varied circumstances.
 The FDA does not regulate the behavior of physicians in their choice of treatments.
 The FDA does, however, restrict manufacturer's communications on the subject of off-label use of their products.
-However, companies may share truthful and not misleading information that is otherwise consistent with a product's FDA-approved labeling.
+However, companies may share truthful and not misleading information that is otherwise consistent with a product's FDA-approved labelling.